-The classroom is not the only arena where the chancellor’s leadership is pushing Liberty to new levels.
-In 2012, he announced the football program’s readiness for a move into the NCAA Football Bowl Subdivision (FBS), which would have it competing at the top level of NCAA Division I football.
+The classroom is not the only arena where the president's leadership is pushing Liberty to new levels.
+In 2012, he announced the football program's readiness for a move into the NCAA Football Bowl Subdivision (FBS), which would have it competing at the top level of NCAA Division I football.

-One of Chancellor Falwell’s priorities at Liberty has been to keep the university true to its roots and its Christian mission.
-He has implemented policies to ensure that the university does not follow the lead of so many American universities that were founded with Christian missions very similar to Liberty’s, but later changed their missions as they achieved academic, athletic, and financial prominence as institutions.
+One of President Falwell's priorities at Liberty has been to keep the university true to its roots and its Christian mission.
+He has implemented policies to ensure that the university does not follow the lead of so many American universities that were founded with Christian missions very similar to Liberty's, but later changed their missions as they achieved academic, athletic, and financial prominence as institutions.

 Wall Street investors have taken notice of the school's financial standing and Liberty has received strong credit ratings from Standard & Poor's and Moody's Investors Service, placing them among the nation's highest-rated universities for financial strength.
 The school recently topped $1 billion in net assets, making it the youngest nonprofit university in American history to reach this milestone.
-“I believe that if Liberty continues to be good a steward of the resources God has provided us, the resulting financial strength will give us the ability to resist pressures to change our doctrinal statement and other unique values core to our mission.”
+"I believe that if Liberty continues to be a good steward of the resources God has provided us, the resulting financial strength will give us the ability to resist pressures to change our doctrinal statement and other unique values core to our mission."